 Students add to their resumé in my classes, as they fulfill college prerequisites and service goals.
 In the fall of 2017, my class created a portfolio of exhibit designs for the Eufaula Area Museum.
 I organized a class excursion to Eufaula with a guided tour and interaction with local community leaders.
 The students also prepared oral presentations for a public symposium, which scholars and professionals attended.
 Some of my students have decided to apply for internships at the National Museum of the American Indian because of their experiences with the service-learning project.
 Students in my classes learn to be accountable not only to me as their instructor but also to larger communities, as they gain hands-on experiences in real-world career skills and academic applications.
 My colleagues and other instructors have followed the curriculum that I developed, and I continue to exchange ideas, especially of Native American oral history projects and service-learning, in academic and professional circles throughout the country.

-This spring 2018, my classes are launching a digital Mapping Tahlequah History project.
-This project constitutes the research component of the courses, which will allow students to apply their learning in historical interpretation and design to a digital mapping history project that serves the public by contributing to accessible analyses of local histories relating to historic sites in Tahlequah, Oklahoma.
+In spring 2018, my classes launched a digital Mapping Tahlequah History project.
+This project constitutes the research component of the courses, which allow students to apply their learning in historical interpretation and design to a digital mapping history project that serves the public by contributing to accessible analyses of local histories relating to historic sites in Tahlequah, Oklahoma.
 We are using historical analysis and contextualization, recognizing perspectives and interpretations, in a digital mapping history project that serves the public by contributing to accessible analysis of Tahlequah histories.
-Students are producing individual brief entries and content for a developing online thematic research collection, Mapping Tahlequah History, that features local histories and historical perspectives through reading place and primary sources found through the NSU John Vaughan Library Special Collections and Archives.
+Students produce individual brief entries and content for a developing online thematic research collection, Mapping Tahlequah History, that features local histories and historical perspectives through reading place and primary sources found through the NSU John Vaughan Library Special Collections and Archives.

 I further promote engaged learning by involving students in the teaching and encouraging them to explore ideas and discuss them with each other.
 I highlight how lessons from the past and various issues of ethnic, racial, and gender studies are relevant and can change lives and communities for the better.
 As evaluations show, students can identify course goals, appreciate guest lectures, and learn from the “constructive feedback” that I provide.
 My syllabus and curriculum demonstrate the purposes of each course activity and assignment.
 As a research assistant for the American Historical Association History Tuning Project, I conducted interviews and surveyed teaching materials of different history faculty.
 The project, under the guidance of Catherine O’Donnell and Mark Tebeau, taught me how to direct courses and assignments towards beneficial outcomes for students in their efforts to attain careers and strengthen societies.
 According to student feedback, learners in my classes have sensed how “engaged” and “involved” I am with “each of [my students].”
 They know I “genuinely care about each student’s success,” which inspires them to excel in their life pathways.